ALS-Free/time-tracker/README.md

 Download the .msi package from http://gettimetracker.de and execute it.
 When you will be aksed for your database information from step one enter it.
 Finished.

 ###2b Manual
 Clone this repository <a>https://github.com/ALS-Free/time-tracker.git</a>.
 Load the project in your visual studio or IDE of your choice.

+Copy the contents of the install.txt file located under /sqlscripts.
+Execute them in your created database to create the tables and the stored procedures you need for time:tracker

 Navigate to the app.config file.
 Enter the database information under the section "connectionStrings".
 For example.

 ```xml
  <connectionStrings>
     <add name="SQLConnection" connectionString="Data Source=.\SQLEXPRESS;Initial Catalog=*YourDatabase*;User ID=*YourDatabaseUserId*;Password=*YourDatabaseUserPassword*" />
   </connectionStrings>
 ```
 Compile it.
 Deploy it.